 In addition, just creating a learning environment that is calming for the child.
 Perhaps adding softer lighting, calming background music, room temperature control and a comfortable chair are just some simple ways to create a calm ambience.

 Furthermore, the ability to create a flexible schedule can benefit children with anxiety.
-For example, the student may be able to take breaks when feeling overwhelmed or find ways to restructure their day in order to accommodate changes in mood and energy levels.
-Additionally, it is important for parents of anxious students to ensure that they have access to specialized mental health services if needed.
+For example, the student may be able to take breaks when feeling overwhelmed or find ways to restructure their day to accommodate changes in mood and energy levels.
+Additionally, parents of anxious students need to ensure that they have access to specialized mental health services if needed.

 FAQ’s